longsc2603/Causal_latent_SDE/README.md

-# Causal Latent SDE
+# Continuous-time Causal Discovery via Latent SDE and Control Energy Network

 This directory implements the Causal Latent Stochastic Differential Equation (SDE) framework for discovering causal structure from continuous-time data.
-The codebase combines latent-variable SDE modelling with control-based regularisation to recover directed acyclic graphs in the latent dynamics.
+The codebase combines latent-variable SDE modelling with control-based regularization to recover causal graph in the latent dynamics.

 ## Folder Overview